yaojenkuo/essential-python-programming/README.md

   - What are the basic numeric operators
   - How to write a function
 - str
+  - How to print with formats
 - bool
   - What are the base logical operators
   - How to write a if-else if-else statement
+- How to convert variable types

 ## Data Structures